mbsg99/Proximity-Sensor-Breakout/README.md

 The article is being published in collaboration with JLCPCB.
 It is one of the most experienced PCB manufacturers with more than a decade in the field of PCB prototype and fabrication, they are committed to meeting the needs of our customers from different industries in terms of quality, delivery, cost-effectiveness and any other demanding requests.

+# Introduction
+The Qwiic Proximity Sensor is a simple IR presence and ambient light sensor utilizing the VCNL4040.
+This sensor is excellent for detecting if something has appeared in front of the sensor; detecting objects qualitatively up to 20cm away.
+This means you can detect if something is there, and if it is closer or further away since the last reading, but it’s difficult to say it is 7.2cm away.
+If you need quantitative distance readings for exact distances, check out the SparkFun 2 meter and 4 meter Time of Flight (ToF) sensors with mm accuracy.

+# Features

+•	Qualitative Detection Range: 20cm
+•	Integrated Modules: Infrared Emitter (IRED), Ambient Light Sensor (ALS), Proximity Sensor (PS)
+•	Operates ALS and PS in Parallel Structure
+•	No Dead Zone
+•	Operating Voltage: 3.3V
+•	I2C Address: 0x60
+•	2x Qwiic Connectors

 # Ordering the PCBs From JLCPCB
 Full Process is shown using Screenshots Step-wise.